shopware/docs/guides/plugins/plugins/content/stock/implementing-your-own-stock-storage.md

 | quantityBefore  | int    | The old product stock level                             |
 | newQuantity     | int    | The new product stock level                             |
 | quantityDelta() | int    | The difference between the old and new stock level      |

-The scenarios from where these alterations are initiated from can be summarised as follows:

 ## Stock changing scenarios